 Asbestos is a fibrous mineral highly heat resistant.
 Unfortunately, exposure to Asbestos has serious health consequences.
 Green Zone is NOT able to accept any asbestos material.

-for those looking to responsibly handle asbestos materials and those affected by exposure.
+The Mesothelioma Center complies resources and information for those looking to responsibly handle asbestos materials and those affected by exposure.

 Production of asbestos textiles in the U.S. ended in the late 1980s.
 Asbestos textiles are manufactured internationally, and it remains legal to import these products into the U.S.